 In light of the $1,300 savings it offers in comparison to the EOS 5D Mark IV, one should anticipate having to make concessions.

-Having said that, five years is a long period in the market for digital cameras, and the competition has not been stagnant throughout this time.
+Five years is a long period in the market for digital cameras, and the competition has not been stagnant throughout this time.
 Therefore, the issue that has to be answered is: Has the 6D Mark II improved sufficiently?

-However, it is not difficult to dispute that the 6D Mark II has a lot to offer, especially considering the price range at which it is offered.
+However, it is not difficult to dispute that the 6D Mark II has a lot to offer, especially considering the price range at which it is provided.
 It is smaller and lighter than a 5D IV, its articulating screen makes it easier to work at odd angles, and most importantly, it is an affordable entry into the world of full-frame Canon glass and increased depth-of-field control in comparison to similarly priced cameras with smaller APS-C sensors.
 Additionally, it is an entry into the world of full-frame Canon glass.

 Body & Handling